NoahHsu/event-sourcing-order-poc/README.md

   - consume events from Kafka to build data view
   - return query request
 - Event-Handler
-  - consume event from Kafka to send command request to Command-side
+  - consume events from Kafka to send command request to Command-side

 ## How to run application
-prepare dependency services by docker-compose
+####prepare dependency services by docker-compose
 ```shell
 # start dependency container services
 make kafka-up